digitalcredentials/wallet-attached-storage-spec/spec.md

 ### Resource Data Model

 A resource is a named (addressable) blob stored in a Space, with metadata.
-The data model is derived from w3c FileAPI: File Interface, but with the addition of a few crucial properties.
+The data model is derived from [W3C FileAPI: File Interface](https://w3c.github.io/FileAPI/#file-section), but with the addition of a few crucial properties.

-In similar storage systems, a resource is called "File", "Object", "Document", "Row", "Graph", "RDF Dataset", and so on.
+In similar storage systems, a resource is called "File", "Object", "Document", "Row", "Graph", and so on.

 Resource properties: